kesac/Archigen/README.md

 ## Archigen
 [![Nuget](https://img.shields.io/nuget/v/Archigen)](https://www.nuget.org/packages/Archigen/)

 Archigen is a tiny class library for integrating other procedural generation libraries and programs together.
-It provides two things:
+It provides a few basic things:
 * An `IGenerator<T>` interface for content-generating classes to implement
 * A `Generator<T>` class for chaining instances of `IGenerator<T>` together

+In addition, a `ConditionalGenerator<T>` class is also provided when constraining generated output is necessary.

 ## Example
 Let's say you want to generate random teams of players as described by these two classes: